Clive Stephen: World War I

 Stephen enlisted in the Royal Army Medical Corps in England and was posted to the 14th General Hospital, Wimereux, near Boulogne, in the north of France.
 Stephen publicly promoted the cause of the Red Cross.
-He was made an Army Captain in March 1915, and in mid-1916 was married in Chichester.
-His brother, Lieutenant K. T. Stephen was killed in France in May 1918.
+He was made an Army Captain in March 1915, and in mid-1916 married Dorothy Edna Hossack in Chichester.
+His brother, Lieutenant Kenneth Travers Stephen was killed in France in May 1918.

 Post-war

 Stephen lived in Elmore and practised medicine in Central Victoria, and was Public Vaccinator for the Northern District during the Influenza Epidemic.
 There his wife, Dorothy Edna, a painter and printmaker, bore a son Val Travers (who became a medical doctor) in 1918.
 He left the district in February 1919 to live in High St., Prahran and later at 537 Malvern Rd., Toorak.
 During WW2 Stephen served in the Citizen Military Forces.

 Artist

 Training

 Stephen attended George Bell's Saturday afternoon classes at Selborne Road 1925–30, but otherwise was a self-taught painter and sculptor.
-His background as a doctor, and as nephew of Chief Justice Sir John and Lady Madden and a relative by marriage of the late Mrs Ellis Rowan, was noted in an Argus newspaper article on "Artists' Aliases".
+His background as a doctor, and as nephew of Chief Justice John Madden and a relative by marriage of Ellis Rowan, was noted in an Argus newspaper article on "Artists' Aliases".